-The Company is putting together the system to understand our vulnerabilities at different climate change scenarios.
-IPO will begin work in 2020 using 2019 baseline data, and be able to disclose in 2021.
+The Company is committed to identify and understand its vulnerabilities at different climate change scenarios.
+Due to the challenges posed by the current COVID pandemic, IPO will begin work on the plan for climate related risks after the COVID pandemic, and possibly be able to disclose in 2022.